surister/cratedb-guide/docs/integrate/etl/influxdb.md

 (integrate-influxdb-quickstart)=
 ## Quickstart

-There are multiple ways to get and use the this tool, to avoid unnecessary installations we will use Docker to run the services.
+There are multiple ways to get and use this tool, to avoid unnecessary installations we will use Docker to run the services.
 **Docker is needed for this:**